-As a fundamental type of software testing, Unit Testing is a process that tests individual components or units of a software application.
+Unit Testing validates the smallest testable parts of a software application, such as functions or methods, in isolation to ensure they behave as expected.
 The code units commonly tested will always comprise the smallest and self-contained pieces of code, such as functions or methods.
 It is about confirming that each unit should behave in a certain way.

 Why it matters: It helps to catch bugs at the development process's earliest stage; hence there is a lesser risk of finding more complicated issues.